 Looking back on my journey to being fully recovered, I still have moments full of gratitude and awe.
 I am amazed at how easy and sweet meal time with my family is now, and how I can look forward to and enjoy ALL types of food without allowing food to become the center of attention.
 I am grateful to share precious time with loved ones with full presence, and breathe through conflict without turning to food (or lack thereof).

-And perhaps most importantly, I now know how to honor my own body's needs, despite my Russian-Jewish grandma's lifelong mission for me to always eat more :)
+And perhaps most importantly, I now know how to honor my own body's needs, despite my Russian-Jewish grandma's lifelong mission to always make me eat more :)

-When food comments are made at that table, I can lean on my spiritual practice to help remind me to feel compassion towards that person who is likely struggling with him or herself.
-Over time and through trail and error, I have learned how to say both yes and no to food by connecting to the wisdom of my body.
+When food comments are made at the table, I can lean on my spiritual practice to help remind me to feel compassion towards that person who is likely struggling with him or herself.
+Over time and through trial and error, I have learned how to say both yes and no to food by connecting to the wisdom of my body.